mindspore-ai/docs/install/mindspore_ascend_install_pip_en.md

 ## System Environment Information Confirmation

-- Confirm that the 64-bit operating system is installed and the [glibc](https://www.gnu.org/software/libc/)>=2.17, where Ubuntu 18.04/CentOS 7.6/EulerOS 2.8/OpenEuler 20.03/KylinV10 SP1 are verified.
+- Ensure that the 64-bit operating system is installed and the [glibc](https://www.gnu.org/software/libc/)>=2.17, where Ubuntu 18.04/CentOS 7.6/EulerOS 2.8/OpenEuler 20.03/KylinV10 SP1 are verified.
 - Ensure that right version [GCC 7.3.0](http://ftp.gnu.org/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz) is installed.
-- Confirm that [gmp 6.1.2](https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz) is installed.
+- Ensure that [gmp 6.1.2](https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz) is installed.
-- Confirm that [OpenMPI 4.0.3](https://www.open-mpi.org/faq/?category=building#easy-build) is installed. (optional, required for single-node/multi-Ascend and multi-node/multi-Ascend training)
+- Ensure that [OpenMPI 4.0.3](https://www.open-mpi.org/faq/?category=building#easy-build) is installed. (optional, required for single-node/multi-Ascend and multi-node/multi-Ascend training)
-- Confirm that Python 3.7.5 is installed.
+- Ensure that Python 3.7.5 is installed.
     - If you didn't install Python or you have installed other versions, please download the Python 3.7.5 64-bit from [Python](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) or [Huaweicloud](https://mirrors.huaweicloud.com/python/3.7.5/Python-3.7.5.tgz) to install.
-- Confirm that the Ascend 910 AI processor software package ([Ascend Data Center Solution 21.0.2]) are installed.
+- Ensure that the Ascend 910 AI processor software package ([Ascend Data Center Solution 21.0.2]) are installed.
     - For the installation of software package,  please refer to the [Product Document].
     - The software packages include [Driver and Firmware A800-9000] and [CANN 5.0.2].
-    - Confirm that the current user has the right to access the installation path `/usr/local/Ascend`of Ascend 910 AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
+    - Ensure that the current user has the right to access the installation path `/usr/local/Ascend`of Ascend 910 AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
 For the specific configuration, please refer to the software package instruction document.
     - Install the .whl package provided in Ascend 910 AI processor software package.
 The .whl package is released with the software package.
 After software package is upgraded, reinstall the .whl package.

         ```bash